Family Cancer Syndromes

 Someone who isn’t born with a bad copy of a gene would have to acquire 2 different mutations for that gene not to work.
 Acquiring 2 mutations in the same gene takes longer than acquiring one, which is why cancers that are caused by inherited gene mutations tend to occur earlier in life than cancers of the same type that are not.

-More information about gene changes that can lead to cancer can be found in our document Genes and Cancer.
+More information about gene changes that can lead to cancer can be found in Genes and Cancer.

 Family cancer syndromes - when should I worry?